- I don't understand your terminology.

 Lots of other tools make it harder (or even impossible) to administer the specialized accounts that we provide.
 When working on systems for other people, we often run into issues that would take merely seconds on our servers to change one line of a text file, but on their server, it takes the technician a long time while the customer is on the phone waiting for him to figure out how to do it correctly.

-There are three ways for you to have an encrypted (HTTPS) site while using Lime Daley hosting services.
+There are four ways for you to have an encrypted (HTTPS) site while using Lime Daley hosting services.

 - Self-signed certificate

 All methods provide the same amount of security and encryption.
 The trade-offs are price versus convenience for your site's visitors.

 A self-signed certificate will popup a warning when visiting your site for the first time, confirming that the visitor wants to install the certificate into their browser.
 Self-signed certificates are best used for sites that are used primarily by groups of individuals that don't change that often, e.g. employees using an intranet site.
 A self-signed certificate is free.